zmnmxlntr/hg/README.md

 There are a few additions to the script that aren't visible in the demo gif.
 I'm sure you can figure out what they do.
 If you can't, contact me.

 # Contact
-Please contact me for any bugs, questions, or suggestions.
+Feel free to contact me regarding any bugs, questions, or suggestions.

 ### Discord
 ZMNMXLNTR#6271